Hotel Ciasa Salares

 Best time to Visit

 The climate in Alta Badia is a typical alpine microclimate - winters are long and cold and from December to February average temperatures are below zero and night time temperatures can fall to minus 20°C. There are great differences between daytime and night time temperatures.
 Winters are snowy but approximately 100 days of sunshine between December and March is the norm.

-Call us on 020 3993 4743 to start planning your holiday to Hotel Ciasa Salares
+To start planning your holiday to Hotel Ciasa Salares

 With a fabulous location close to the slopes in the heart of the Dolomites, this family-run hotel is a superb choice for foodies and families, with its first class dining options and easy access to the slopes.

 Situated just a stone's throw from the pretty town of San Cassiano, the Ciasa Salares Hotel offers an all-encompassing experience for anyone looking to immerse themselves in everything that the Alta Badia region has to offer.
 The lifts to the slopes are a couple of minutes' walk away, taking you directly in the vast and breathtakingly beautiful ski area - the Dolomites are an UNESCO World Heritage site.
 Run by the same family since the 1960s, warmth and welcoming hospitality are in no short supply and guests are looked after perfectly.
 And if all this isn't enough, then the food here and in the mountains makes this area and in particular this hotel, well worth a visit.